Kai Müller

 Generation of Non-Classical Light Using Semiconductor Quantum Dots

-R. Trivedi, K. A. Fischer, J. Vučković, K. Müller
+R. Trivedi, K. A. Fischer, J. Vuckovic, K. Müller

-Advanced Quantum Technologies 3, 1900007 (2020).
+Advanced Quantum Technologies 3 (1), Unsp 1900007 (2020).

 Show Abstract